ChakibHi/AltSpark/README.md

                                    (languageDetector, summarizer, translator, languageModel, writer)
 ```

-1. **User triggers an audit** - from the popup, side panel, context menu, or shortcut.
+1. **Auto-mode or user triggers an audit** - background requests now come from Auto-mode (when enabled) or from the popup, side panel, context menu, or shortcut.
 The background service worker ensures the content script is injected and relays the audit request.
 2. **Content script runs the Auditor** - it gathers page context, normalises copy, and calls into the `AIClient` wrapper.
+Auto-mode reuses this pipeline to apply safe fixes incrementally and publish live counts.
 3. **AIClient talks to Chrome AI APIs** -
    - `chrome.ai.languageDetector` determines language and confidence.
    - `chrome.ai.summarizer` condenses nearby text so headings and links get better prompts.